kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/17-clear-state-and-redirect.md

 # Clear State and Redirect upon addGenealogy Mutation
 ## Add createdDate field in our Genealogy so we can sort by it
-* To clean up our data wipe out your Genealogie db and start with fresh data with this new field
+* To clean up our data wipe out your Genealogy db and start with fresh data with this new field
-* Add a couple new Genalogies
+* Add a couple new Genealogies

 ### Examine our Genealogy model